Revisiting Knowledge Distillation via Label Smoothing Regularization: Experiments on Tf-KD

-The hyper-parameters (temperature $\tau$ and $\alpha$) for Tf-KD$_{self}$ are given in Appendix~\ref{appen:para of TF-self}. \paragraph{CIFAR100.} On CIFAR100, we use baseline models including MobileNetV2, ShuffleNetV2, GoogLeNet, ResNet18, DenseNet121 and ResNeXt29(8$\times$64d).
+For our Tf-KD$_{self}$ and Normal KD, the hyper-parameters (temperature $\tau$ and $\alpha$) are obtained by grid search from 70 epochs training (200 epochs), the values of hyper-parameters are given in Supplementary Material. \paragraph{CIFAR100.} On CIFAR100, we use baseline models including MobileNetV2, ShuffleNetV2, GoogLeNet, ResNet18, DenseNet121 and ResNeXt29(8$\times$64d).
 The baselines are trained for 200 epochs, with batch size 128.
 The initial learning rate is 0.1 and then divided by 5 at the 60th, 120th, 160th epoch.
-We use SGD optimizer with momentum of 0.9, and weight decay is set to 5e-4.
-For hyper-parameters, we use grid search to find the best value.
+We use SGD optimizer with the momentum of 0.9, and weight decay is set to 5e-4.

-Fig.~\ref{fig:self-CIFAR100} (a) shows the test accuracy of the six models.
-It can be seen that our Tf-KD$_{self}$ consistently outperforms the baselines.
-For example, as a powerful model with 34.52M parameters, ResNeXt29 improves itself by 1.05\% with self-training (Fig.~\ref{fig:self-CIFAR100}(b)).
-Even when compared to Normal KD with a superior teacher in Fig.~\ref{fig: self_KD_N_KD}(a) and Fig.~\ref{fig: self_KD_N_KD}(b), our method achieves comparable performance (experiment settings for Tf-KD and Normal KD are the same).
-For example, with ResNet50 to teach ReseNet18, the student has a 1.19\% improvement, but our method achieves 1.23\% improvement without using any stronger teacher model.

-\paragraph{Tiny-ImageNet.} On Tiny-ImageNet, we use baseline models including MobileNetV2, ShuffleNetV2, ResNet50, DenseNet121.
-They are trained for 200 epochs with batch size $bn=128$ for MobileNetV2, ShuffleNetV2 and $bn=64$ for ResNet50, DenseNet121.
-The initial learning rate is $\eta =0.1*\frac{bn}{128}$ and then divided by 10 at the 60th, 120th, 160th epoch.
-We use SGD optimizer with momentum of 0.9, and weight decay is set to 5e-4.
-Tab.~\ref{tab:self_t_imagenet} shows the results of Tf-KD$_{self}$ on Tiny-ImageNet.
-It can be seen that Tf-KD$_{self}$ consistently improves the baseline models and achieves comparable improvement with Normal KD.